LeslieDancey/FME_Desktop_Advanced/zip_file_handling.md

 **Zip File Writing**

 The simplest way to create a zipped output is to simply change the file extension to .zip in the output dataset field:

+A small icon in the dataset field indicates the zipped status:

+When the workspace is run the log file reports the zip creation:

+And the output is, indeed, a zipped dataset: